Our staff is built to teach each student individually, to develop the skills they need to thrive in mathematics, and to foster a love of learning.

 Education:

-B.S. in Education, Wright State University
+Bachelors of Science in Education from Wright State University

 Years of experience teaching math: